Evaguy/141_ScriptBackupSQL/README.md

 I used PowerShell and Task Scheduler or System Agent.
 And I'm running XAMPP.

 ## TODO
-- Add the ps1 script to this repo
 - Finsish and add the technical documentation